Shared-Reality-Lab/IMAGE-Monarch/README.md

 ## Details...
 ### Tactile graphics
 The tactile graphic to be rendered on the device is received in SVG format.
 Using SVGs makes the renderings independent of the form factor of the pin array.
 It also allows for the tags/descriptions associated with each object or region in the graphic to be defined within the SVG and simple implementation of features like layering and zooming (not supported yet!).
-Further, schemas have been defined for the format of the tactile graphic rendering SVGs.
+Further, schemas have been defined for the tactile graphic rendering SVGs.
 This ensures that as long as the schema is followed, the application should be capable of rendering the tactile graphic thus making it extensible to other graphics (beyond photos and maps) while keeping the client side code light.
+This schema was defined by taking inspiration from the [DAISY Accessible Publishing Knowledge Base](http://kb.daisy.org/publishing/docs/html/svg.html)

+The SVG format must comply with the following guidelines:
+- Layers must be indicated by extending the data-* attribute to include data-image-layer.
+- Elements that have the data-image-layer attribute must be treated as part of the specified layer.
+- Elements that do not have the data-image-layer attribute but are descendants of an element or elements with the attribute must be treated as part of the layer of specified in their closest ancestor.
+- If this attribute is specified but certain visible elements do not have this attribute and are not a descendant of an element with this attribute, they must only appear in a "full picture" overview showing all layers.
+- If this attribute is not specified on any elements within the SVG, the graphic should be treated as not containing layers.
+- Elements that are in the same layer should be grouped under a g tag.
+- Labels for a layer/ element within a layer should be indicated using an aria-label attribute.
+- Labels may be specified using a desc attribute that is referenced from elements in the layer using aria-labelledby.
+- The names of layers must be space-separated tokens as defined in the [HTML spec](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#set-of-space-separated-tokens).
+- Long descriptions for an element should be indicated using an aria-description attribute.
+- Long descriptions may be specified using a desc attribute that is referenced from elements in the layer using aria-describedby

+Should/must/may used here are as per [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 ### Develop, debug, improve!
 Refer this section for an overview of the program flow to get you started...